Affine Grassmannians and the geometric Satake in mixed characteristic: The geometric Satake

 \begin{lem} As a monoidal abelian category, $\Sat_G$ is the idempotent completion of $\Sat^0_G$.
 Concretely, every $\IC_\mu$ appears as a direct summand of $\IC_{\mu_1}\star\cdots\star\IC_{\mu_m}$ for $\mmu\in M$. \end{lem} This is a geometric version of the so-called PRV conjecture.
 The argument as in \cite[Proposition 9.6]{NP} applies here.
+Note that this lemma and Corollary \ref{Semismall conv} together imply Proposition \ref{conv prod}.